FS-GG/FsQuint/README.md

 orders, then harden the real workflow when Quint finds a counterexample.
 Keep the model tied to the workflow so later changes cannot silently invalidate the result.

-A fixed model normally does not need to run before every source-code build: its answer cannot change when the workflow, model, check configuration and toolchain stay the same.
-Run the check when one of those inputs changes.
-A per-run preflight is useful when each run supplies a different execution plan, shard selection, retry policy or other modeled input.

 The [CI workflow example](examples/CiPreflight) demonstrates a report job missing one test-shard dependency.
 Quint finds an order where the report runs too early, and the corrected design passes the same property.
 Its command-gating demonstration